Research

 Working Papers

-Abstract: Medical organizations in the US provide billions of dollars of free and discounted health care to uninsured and low-income patients each year.
-The two largest providers of this safety net health care are private hospitals and the public sector.
-In this paper, I use federal tax returns from non-profit hospitals and difference-in-difference estimation strategies to explore the relationship between these two provider channels.
-I find that a one standard deviation increase in publicly funded health centers per capita is associated with a 9% decrease in non- profit hospital charity care spending from hospitals in the same county as these centers.
+Abstract: Medical organizations in the US provide billions of dollars of free and discounted healthcare to uninsured and low-income patients each year.
+This paper examines the interplay between the two largest providers of this safety net healthcare: private hospitals and the public sector.
+Using federal tax returns from non-profit hospitals and difference-in-differences strategies, I analyze how increases in the public healthcare safety net affect the private provision of charity care.
+I find that a one standard deviation increase in publicly funded health centers per capita is associated with a 9% decrease in non-profit hospital charity care spending from hospitals in the same county as these centers.
 Further, state-level Medicaid expansions coincide with a 35% decrease in non-profit hospital charity care.
-Finally, I find that non-profit hospitals do not change their financial assistance policies following these local increases in the public safety net.
+Finally, I show that non-profit hospitals do not change their financial assistance policies following either of these local increases in the public safety net, but rather allow their charity spending to fall with demand.
+These findings provide substantial evidence of public spending crowding out private charity in the healthcare sector.

 Selected Works in Progress

-Sharing is Caring: The Role of Health Information Exchange on Patient Care with Ari Bronsoler, Joseph Doyle, and John Van Reenen
+1. Sharing is Caring: The Role of Health Information Exchange on Patient Care (with Ari Bronsoler, Joseph Doyle, and John Van Reenen) [Poster]